Bills sticking with QB Tyrod Taylor after reworking contract

 ORCHARD PARK, N.Y.
-(AP) -- Tyrod Taylor will remain the Buffalo Bills starter after the team announced it restructured the player's five-year contract extension on Wednesday.
+(AP) -- Quarterback Tyrod Taylor is staying put in Buffalo.

-The move was made a day before the NFL's free-agency period began, and before the Bills faced a deadline on Saturday to determine whether to pick up the extension Taylor signed in August or part ways with the two-year starter.
+The Bills ended two months of uncertainty on Wednesday by announcing Taylor would remain in Buffalo for a third season after agreeing to restructure his five-year contract extension.
+The deal was reached a day before the NFL's free-agency period opens, and with Buffalo facing a deadline on Saturday on whether to activate or opt out of the extension Taylor signed in August.

-Taylor's long-term future in Buffalo had otherwise been in question since the season ended, when general manager Doug Whaley declined to say whether the team was committed to keeping the player.
-Newly hired coach Sean McDermott also declined to discuss Taylor's future after he took over in January after Rex Ryan's dismissal.
+The move cleared the biggest offseason question for the Bills, who are undergoing their latest transformation under newly hired coach Sean McDermott , who took over in January after Rex Ryan was fired.

-''We are excited about the opportunity to keep Tyrod with the Bills,'' McDermott said in a release issued by the team. ''I've gotten a chance to know Tyrod and study him over the past several weeks and he is both a great person and competitor.''
+Saying the team took a methodical approach in exploring all options, McDermott credited Taylor for making the decision an easy one because of his desire to stay in Buffalo.

 Under the initial contract extension, Taylor was due to be paid just under $31 million in salary and bonuses during the first year of the deal, and count nearly $16 million against Buffalo's salary cap.